By joining the ITCC, you will be part of a community of the most respected companies in the IT certification industry.

 Recently completed projects by our Task Forces include:

-- The Value of IT Certification White Paper
+- Why Get IT Certified?
+The Value of IT Certification White Paper